-If you buy real property, certain fees and other expenses you pay are part of your basis in the property.
+If you buy real property, certain fees and other expenses become part of your cost basis in the property.

 Real estate taxes.
-If you pay real estate taxes that the seller owed on real property you bought, and the seller did not reimburse you, treat those taxes as part of your basis.
+If you pay the real estate taxes the seller owed on real property you bought, and the seller did not reimburse you, treat those taxes as part of your basis.
 You cannot deduct them as taxes.

-If you reimburse the seller for taxes the seller paid for you, you can usually deduct that amount.
+If you reimburse the seller for taxes the seller paid for you, you can usually deduct that amount as an expense in the year of purchase.
 Do not include that amount in the basis of the property.
 If you did not reimburse the seller, you must reduce your basis by the amount of those taxes.

 Settlement costs.
-You can include in the basis of property you purchase the settlement fees and closing costs that are for buying the property.
+You can include in the basis of property you buy the settlement fees and closing costs that are for buying the property.
 You cannot include fees and costs for getting a loan on the property.
-(A fee is for buying property if you would have had to pay it even if you bought the property for cash.)
+(A fee for buying property is a cost that must be paid even if you bought the property for cash.)

-The following are some of the settlement fees or closing costs that you can include in the basis of your property.
+The following items are some of the settlement fees or closing costs you can include in the basis of your property.

-- · Abstract fees (abstract of title fees).
+- Abstract fees (abstract of title fees).

 - · Charges for installing utility services.

 - Legal fees (including title search and preparation of the sales contract and deed).

-- · Recording fees.
+- Recording fees.

 - · Surveys.

-- · Transfer taxes.
+- Transfer taxes.

-- Title insurance.
+- Owner's title insurance.

 - Any amounts the seller owes that you agree to pay, such as back taxes or interest, recording or mortgage fees, charges for improvements or repairs, and sales commissions.